Advice and Representation Centre (ARC)

 Independence - The Union is an independent charitable company that is separate from the University, so you can be sure of our impartiality and independence.
 Our interests lie only in aiding you to reach the outcome that is in your best interests.

-Non-judgement - Advisers will not judge how you have got to your current situation.
+Non-judgemental - Advisers will not judge how you have got to your current situation.
 All cases will be considered and advisers will focus on your current situation and possible solutions to it.

 Advisers will only speak to University staff, or any other third party, on your behalf if and when they have your permission.